What Is Founder Mode, Really?

 It’s important to understand that each of our modes is not a different "alter ego" we’re tapping into.
 When you change your mode, you aren’t switching identities or putting on a mask.
 I don’t buy into that.
 Why?
 Because an alter ego is a false front — it's inauthentic.
 Modes, on the other hand, are real.
 They’re facets of who we are.
 Our modes are part of our authentic selves, and it’s up to us to be sure we’re focused and intentional when in each mode.

-Here’s an example: Years ago, I had just taken over running a multibillion-dollar lending and investment division where we had committee meetings to talk about the "deals" nearly every day.
-I’m a very open-door policy kind of person, and very early in my tenure, people started coming by to talk about the deals they were working on.
+Here’s an example: Years ago, I had just taken over running a multibillion-dollar lending and investment division where we had an investment committee to talk about the "deals" nearly every day.
+I’m a very open-door policy kind of person, and very early in my tenure, people started coming by to talk about the deal they were working on.
 Over time, I found myself getting frustrated with these meetings, and I wasn’t sure why — until I had this epiphany: They were coming in acting like they just wanted me to coach them, but that wasn’t actually the mode they wanted me to be in.
 Instead, they were trying to figure out whether I was going to be supportive of the deal before it went to the investment committee.

 By becoming singularly modal in these conversations, I not only reclaimed 15–20% of my time but also used the time we did have more effectively because I knew what mode I was supposed to be in.
 Not to mention the increased productivity of everyone involved.
 As goes the leader, so goes the rest of the organization.